Field Trial update – August 2026

 Meat and meat products: WOAH standards do not require any additional TB controls for international trade in fresh meat and meat products, cured hides, skins and trophies, or gelatine, collagen, tallow and meat-and-bone meal originating from animals that have been subjected to ante- and post-mortem inspections.
 These are considered safe commodities.

 Live cattle: WOAH standards make no provision for vaccination of cattle against TB at present, as BCG vaccination interferes with internationally-accepted tuberculin-based tests which underpin current criteria for certifying herds free of TB.
-Enabling international trade in vaccinated live cattle will require WOAH recognition of CattleBCG and the DIVA skin test (DST-F), and amendments to WOAH standards to clarify how they apply to trade in live cattle vaccinated against TB.
+Enabling international trade in vaccinated live cattle will require WOAH recognition of CattleBCG and the DIVA skin test and amendments to WOAH standards to clarify how they apply to trade in live cattle vaccinated against TB.
 The same applies to any international trade in genetic products from vaccinated live cattle which relies upon negative results of tuberculin testing.

 Trade requirements are agreed on a bilateral basis between trading partners.
-Defra will continue to engage with WOAH and trading partners to mitigate the likelihood of any trade impacts from potential future deployment of CattleBCG and DST-F. Defra has previously considered the risk of commercial cattle buyers discriminating against cattle vaccinated against TB.
+Defra will continue to engage with WOAH and trading partners to mitigate the likelihood of any trade impacts from potential future deployment of CattleBCG and DIVA skin test.
+Defra has previously considered the risk of commercial cattle buyers discriminating against cattle vaccinated against TB.
 A limited expert elicitation project commissioned to seek the views of key UK meat sector decision makers concluded that there was no significant risk of discrimination of this nature, provided the safety of the products derived from vaccinated cattle could be assured.

 Yes.
 The applications to conduct field trials of CattleBCG and the DIVA skin test (DST-F) underwent careful scientific assessment by VMD to ensure that the necessary requirements to conduct veterinary field trials of unauthorised veterinary medicines in a food producing species were met and to ensure safety for the target, user, consumer and environment.
 There is no withdrawal period for milk from cattle vaccinated with CattleBCG.
 The Animal Test Certificate permitting the field trials, requires a 90-day withdrawal period for meat and offal from cattle vaccinated with CattleBCG.
 Withdrawal periods for CattleBCG will be regulated in the same way as those for other veterinary medicines.
 Keepers are required to provide Food Chain Information for cattle sent to slaughter, declaring that withdrawal periods have been observed.
-There are no withdrawal periods for meat, offal or milk from cattle tested with the DST-F.
+There are no withdrawal periods for meat, offal or milk from cattle tested with the DIVA skin test.

 No. CattleBCG is administered subcutaneously (under the skin) and would therefore never be expected to enter the meat.
 There has never been any evidence for BCG vaccine lesions in cattle carcases.